Creek Lumber & Manufacturing Co.

 Mules being used to move logs at a bunching site near a log spur.

-Foster Creek office in Stephenson still stands today and is used as the city offices.
+Foster Creek office in Stephenson still stands today and is used as the

 A water car is parked at the Foster Creek portable barn.